ppy/osu-wiki/news/2026/2026-01-15-osutaiko-osucatch-osumania-4k-world-cup-2026-staff-recruitment.md

 series: world_cups
 ---

-We are calling on all mappers and playtesters interested in shaping the upcoming osu!
+We are calling on all individuals interested in shaping the upcoming osu!
 World Cup season!

 ![](/wiki/shared/news/banners/OWC_Master_Logo.png)